Compass816/CSC305-MyAtlas-Project/CONDUCT.md

 community include:

 * Demonstrating empathy and kindness toward other people
+* Attendance is expected for every meeting
+* Missing a meeting is acceptable only given advance notice and reaching out about missed work or important notes.
+* If you are going to be late for a meeting it is imperative to let the group know via discord.
+* Assignments will be made and done through the GitHub project board where someone can volunteer to do a task and try to complete it before the sprint deadline.
+* Our options of dealing with poorly completed work is leaving comments on the task and it can be explained in the SCRUM meeting as to what is troublesome about the work.
+* To ensure participation across all team members make sure to ask questions about anything that is hard to understand or if somebody doesn’t seem to have had an opportunity to speak.
+* Meetings happen every Friday, 1 PM online in Discord.
+* Meetings note will be taken by William and everything discussed will be logged in Discord.
 * Being respectful of differing opinions, viewpoints, and experiences
+* Making decisions based on a group consensus
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience